xiaojia-guo/Forecasting-Passenger-Flow/README.md

 Pax_flow_simulation.R

 Sample connection times from the gamma distributions, and generate quantile forecasts for the passengers flows, or the number of arrivals in every 15-minute interval.
 This code als provides the accuracy test of the connection times and the passenger flows in the test set.

+The forecasting application folder has two python scripts that are used to generate forecasts in real time:

+executeGUI.py:

+creates the GUI interface that asks users to set the forecasting window, number of simulations, quantiles to predict, and update frequency.

+functions.py:

+contains all the functions that are required by the GUI application.